averyfreeman/Arch_with_Bootable_Snapper_Snapshots/README.md

 ```
 	    GRUB_CMDLINE_LINUX="rootflags=subvol=${rootsubvol} ${GRUB_CMDLINE_LINUX}"
 ```
-As it will prevent being able to configure the snapshot from which you boot (bad)
+As it will prevent snapper from configuring which snapshot you'll boot from (very bad)

 -- That's enough info from me for now.
 Don't forget there are parts 1 and 2, and there are some sanity checks while it goes through the process - stick around for questions it asks, and to hit any key to continue if you're satisfied everything is up to snuff.